 No matter if you’re a shopaholic or just a browser, the Nishiki Market is an interesting place to spend a day.
 Here, you can find delicious treats, handmade traditional crafts, ceramics, textiles, and more.
 Foodies will love the fresh seafood section and sampling the local fare like dumplings, pickles, freshly roasted tea, fish cakes, and yakitori from the food stalls.
 This is a great stop for extra hot or rainy days, as the entire market is shaded.

-10. Walk down the the Philosopher’s Path in Arashiyama
+10. Walk down the the Philosopher’s Path

 11. Climb to the top of Mt.
 Kurama and relax in the hot springs

 About 20 kilometers from the center of Kyoto is Kurama, a quaint town known for its traditional hotels and baths.
 Travelers can hike to the top of Mt.
 Kurama to Kurama-dera, an ornate Buddhist temple just above town.
 Those who want to save their energy for later can even take a cable car halfway up.
 Past the temple is a steep hiking trail surrounded by old trees with outstretched roots where its common to see songbirds, deer, monkeys, and other wildlife.

 Available tour: Kyoto Hike and Hot Springs Visit